inclusive-design/actions/README.md

 This repository is used to vendor 3rd-party actions used by our projects.

+Rules:

-Each action gets a subdirectory.
+* Each action gets a subdirectory
+* GitHub-owned actions are considered trusted and should not be vendored

 ## Usage